[C#] Entity Framework Core -Relationship Establishment Conditions-

 public class Post { public int Id { get; set; } public User User { get; set; } // Navigation }

-User , EF Core will interpret this as "navigation to a related entity."
+User is enough for EF Core to interpret it as "navigation to a related entity".

-In this case, even if a corresponding foreign key does not exist in the class, EF Core will internally generate a shadow property
+In this case, even if a corresponding foreign key does not exist within the class, EF Core internally a shadow property generates

 Foreign Keys Only